zigomir/rvdb/README.md

 Set your settings inside **vagrantconfig_local.yml**

+Init and clone submodules

+    git submodule init
+    git submodule update

 First one may take time because it will go and download ubuntu and set it all up

     vagrant up
     vagrant ssh

+# Adding rbenv submodule

+This one needs to be in modules/rbenv and not in modules/puppet-rbenv or else it won't work properly

+    git submodule add git://github.com/alup/puppet-rbenv.git modules/rbenv

 # Possible issues